EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 # Now we need to create nodeos configuration.
 There's a number of
 # parameters that may vary, depending on your requirements:

-# chain-state-db-size-mb needs to be big enough to accomodate for the
+# chain-state-db-size-mb needs to be big enough to accommodate for the
 # current blockchain state.
 It should also not exceed the size of
 # tmpfs partition.